Modern Languages courses for 2020

 You will divide your third year between countries that are relevant to your chosen languages, exploring the culture and society of your host country while studying at a partner institution, teaching English or undertaking a work placement.

 Assessment involves a mixture of examination, guided writing on specific historical or cultural topics, and more independently-researched essays and dissertations.

 What are my career prospects?

 The maturity gained from a modern languages degree will make you attractive to a variety of employers, including international organisations where fluency in a modern language and a good knowledge of foreign institutions and customs are extremely useful.

 Recent graduates have entered careers in teaching, translating, academia, finance, industry, publishing, the media, law, travel, and British and international civil services.
-Many of these careers directly utilise the language competency and cultural understanding you gain during your studies.
+Many of these careers are directly related to the language skills and cultural understanding you will gain during your studies.